Correlated quantum machines beyond the standard second law

 The general form \eqref{2} of the entropy balance takes into account all possible sources of irreversibility, including the noncyclic behavior of the system, the displacement out of local thermal equilibrium of the reservoirs, and the creation (or destruction) of classical and quantum correlations between all parties.
+It thus extends previous microscopic generalizations of the second law that were obtained in the absence of initial correlations \cite{esp10,stra17}.
 It contains, in particular, a new entropic contribution $\Sigma(t)$ related to the presence of correlations at the beginning of a cycle.
-Whereas $\Sigma \geq 0$, the difference $\Delta \Sigma$ has no definite sign: $\Delta \Sigma > 0$ signals irreversible losses associated with the creation of correlations \cite{esp10,def11,pta23}, while $\Delta \Sigma < 0$ reveals that work may be gained from available correlations \cite{all04,dil09,per15,fra17,man18,sal22,her23}: $\Delta \Sigma < 0$ can thus be regarded as an indicator of an entropic resource.
+Whereas $\Sigma \geq 0$, the difference $\Delta \Sigma$ has no definite sign: $\Delta \Sigma > 0$ signals irreversible losses associated with the overall creation of correlations \cite{esp10,stra17}, while $\Delta \Sigma < 0$ reveals that work may be gained from available correlations by reducing them \cite{fra17,man18,heg18,sal22,her23}.
+The condition $\Delta \Sigma < 0$ can therefore be regarded as an indicator of an entropic resource.
 Equation \eqref{2} provides a unified formalism enabling the investigation of both processes on the same footing.
-Standard macroscopic thermodynamics completely neglects initial correlations \cite{pip66}.
-In that case, Eq.~\eqref{2} implies the usual second law, $\Delta S + \sum_{j} {Q_{j}}/{kT_{j}} \geq 0$.
-By contrast, in the presence of initial correlations, Eq.~\eqref{2} can lead to an inverted entropy balance, $\Delta S + \sum_{j} {Q_{j}}/{kT_{j}} \leq 0$.
+Standard macroscopic thermodynamics completely neglects initial correlations.
+In that case, Eq.~\eqref{2} implies the usual second law, $\Delta S + \sum_{j} {Q_{j}}/{kT_{j}} \geq 0$ \cite{pip66}.
+By contrast, in the presence of initial correlations, Eq.~\eqref{2} can lead to an inverted entropy balance, $\Delta S + \sum_{j} {Q_{j}}/{kT_{j}} \leq 0$ \cite{com}. \\

-\paragraph{Generalized efficiency.} The efficiency $\eta$, defined as the ratio of the work produced by an engine and the energy needed to run it over one cycle, can be evaluated by combining the first and second laws, Eqs.~\eqref{1} and \eqref{2}.
+\textbf{Generalized efficiency} \\ The efficiency $\eta$, defined as the ratio of the work produced by an engine and the energy needed to run it over one cycle \cite{pip66}, can be evaluated by combining the first and second laws, Eqs.~\eqref{1} and \eqref{2}.
 We obtain the total work for any correlated quantum engine